aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-markdown/_index.md

 ## Specify Save Options when Converting to Markdown

 Aspose.Words provides the ability to use the [MarkdownSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/MarkdownSaveOptions) class to work with advanced options when saving a document to Markdown format.
-In addition to other inheriting or overloading properties, the [TableContentAlignment](https://apireference.aspose.com/words/java/com.aspose.words/TableContentAlignment) property was added to control the alignment of content in tables when converting a document to Markdown format.
+In addition to other inheriting or overloading properties, a number of properties that are specific for Markdown format have also been added.
+For example, the [TableContentAlignment](https://apireference.aspose.com/words/java/com.aspose.words/TableContentAlignment) property to control the alignment of content in tables, or [ImageSavingCallback](https://apireference.aspose.com/words/java/com.aspose.words/markdownsaveoptions#ImageSavingCallback) and [ImagesFolder](https://apireference.aspose.com/words/java/com.aspose.words/markdownsaveoptions#ImagesFolder) to control how images are saved upon converting a document to Markdown format.

 ## Supported Markdown Features